practice-back-end/lambda/README.md

 This is a very special database made just for Lambda students to practice CRUD operations.
 Please respect the database and only post inspirational messages for your fellow classmates.

+Quotes that have an ID 1-22 are protected and cannot be edited or deleted.
+I will be monitoring the database and removing any content that isn't inspirational.

+Build an application where you register/login a user to get a list of quotes or get a random quote 1 at a time.

 ### Base URL: `https://lambda-practice-db.herokuapp.com`

 API Documentation